Project ECHO® Continuous Glucose Monitoring (CGM) in Gestational Diabetes: A Focus in South Dakota

 Project ECHO®, developed in 2003 by the University of New Mexico, is a virtual knowledge and best-practice-sharing model that connects expert multidisciplinary and interprofessional teams with community-based clinicians, often from rural or underserved areas, through videoconferencing.
 Sessions include a didactic presentation and a learner presented deidentified case-based discussion, fostering peer-to-peer learning and mentorship.
 This “all teach, all learn” approach promotes continuous learning and collaboration, empowering clinicians to implement best practices and improve healthcare delivery in their communities, with long-lasting impacts that extend beyond traditional training methods.

-This activity is supported by an educational grant from the Center for Health Care Strategies.
+This activity is supported by an educational grant from the Center for Health Care Strategies (CHCS) through the CGM Access Accelerator, an initiative led by CHCS through support from The Leona M. and Harry B. Helmsley Charitable Trust.

 Target Audience